Hydrodynamic limit for a chain with thermal and mechanical boundary forces: Dynamics of the averages

 We have allowed above the forcing $\tau_+(t)$ to depend on $t$.
 Although in most cases we shall consider $\tau_+(t)\equiv \tau_+$ constant, yet in some instances we also admit to be in the form $\tau_+(t)=\mathbf{1}_{[0,t_*)}(t)\tau_+$ for some $t_*>0$, $\tau_+\in\R$.

 The resolution of these equations will allow us to get several crucial estimates.
-For that purpose, we first rewrite the system in terms of Fourier transforms, and we will then take its Laplace transform.
-Let us define
+For that purpose, we first rewrite the system in terms of Fourier transforms, and we will then take its Laplace transform. {We} define

 From \eqref{eq:qdynamics-bar} and \eqref{eq:pdyn-bar} we conclude that

 where